nuwave/lighthouse/docs/master/api-reference/directives.md

 }
 ```

-When you are not specifying `columns` to allow, a generic input with dynamic
+When you are not specifying `columns` to allow, clients can specify arbitrary
-column names will be used instead.
+column names as a `String`.
 This approach should by taken with care, as it carries
 potential performance and security risks and offers little type safety.

 A simple query for a person who is exactly 42 years old would look like this: